Frequently Asked Questions

 If you’d like more formal training in Focusing in addition to learning organically, we would be happy to suggest Focusing trainers.

-No. What we are training you to do is to integrate all of your skills and experiences into a personal way of working that’s right for you.
+Yes.
+What we are training you to do is to integrate all of your skills and experiences into a personal way of working that’s right for you.
 The more skills and experience you come in with, the deeper you go with the training.

 What is the level of work demanded by the courses, particularly in terms of homework?